What would you do if I died?

 After you leave, I think about writing my obituary.

-I say when I pick you up from work a few days later.
+I wrote my obituary, I say when I pick you up from work a few days later.

 Jesus Christ.